Flexible citizenship: Background

 Flexible citizenship is a form of citizenship that redefines the traditional citizenship view based on membership of political rights and participation within a nation state.
-Flexible citizenship is arguably based on that globalization has made economic concerns the major contributing factor in people in ‘choosing’ their citizenship as opposed to citizenship based on an allegiance to country’s government.
+Flexible citizenship is arguably based on that globalization has made economic concerns the major contributing factor in people in ‘choosing’ their citizenship as opposed to citizenship based on an allegiance to country's government.
 Therefore, people arguably will choose their citizenship based on economic reasons rather than political rights or participation within what nation state they reside.

 History

 The thought of flexible citizenship has arisen over the past few decades after the Cold War.
-Due to the growing changes and increasing levels of technology in the world, flexible citizenship has become applicable to many migrants within many different states.
+Due to the growing changes and increasing levels of technology in the world, flexible citizenship has become applicable to many migrants within many states.
 Globalization has been the primary reason for the development of various new forms of citizenship.
 Due to Globalization, the access to borders has become increasingly easier for people to move from nation to nation.
 Also, it has given people the greater opportunity to gain access on information where the greatest accesses to jobs are held.
 Due to the great migrations and interconnected borders that have arisen from globalization, traditional citizenship has been challenged by various scholars who have brought forth new thoughts of how citizenship should work in the contemporary world.
 For instance, the Cosmopolitan scholars such as Nussbaum and Appiah and Post-national citizenship theorists have challenged the view of looking towards citizenship as purely based on rights to political participation.

-This form of citizenship could arguably been derived from a form of transnational citizenship that is clearly seen in contemporary society.
+This form of citizenship could arguably be derived from a form of transnational citizenship that is clearly seen in contemporary society.
 These individuals travel to nations to find employment, but do not have the same the traditional rights (such as political rights) that residents gain in their society.
 Although most of these migrants lack political rights, they do have some employment rights in countries like the United States.